Halfway between 7 and 10 inches, halfway between Android and iOS, the HDX 8.9 could be the best of both worlds.

 A screen for crisp video

 The screen is one of the HDX 8.9's best features.
-Depending on your source, images and video can sometimes have a slightly blue hue but this is very minor and not something you're likely to notice unless doing side-by-side testing.
+Depending on your source, images and video can sometimes have a slightly yellow hue but this is very minor and not something you're likely to notice unless doing side-by-side testing.
 The pixel density is sufficient for the little dots to be invisible to the naked eye, rendering fonts, icons and webpages very cleanly.
 Viewing angles are pretty good, too, with an acceptable level of brightness reduction when shared around a boardroom table or across a sofa.

 The HDX 8.9 is certainly a safe option.
 Bigger than an iPad Mini Retina, cheaper than an iPad Air or Galaxy Note 10.1, it's an outstanding middle-of-the-road option, and that's not as much of a contradiction as it would seem.